Are Costs and Charging Putting You Off an Electric Car

 Every type of battery degrades over time.
 But rather than worrying your EV is going to mimic your mobile phone, you can be assured that, as long as they are treated correctly, most modern lithium-ion units are likely to last the lifetime of the car.

 When EVs first entered the mass market many manufacturers specified an 8 year battery warranty, however, data so far has shown the majority of these batteries are outperforming that prediction.
-Manufacturers keen to offer extra reassurance to customers are now offering extended warranties on their EV batteries from between 100,000 to 150,000 miles.
-Most also include a maximum allowable capacity; so if their function drops below 70 or 75% during the period of the warranty, you’ll receive an automatic replacement.
+Manufacturers keen to offer extra reassurance to customers offered extended warranties on their EV batteries from between 100,000 to 150,000 miles.
+Most also include a maximum allowable capacity; so if their function drops below 70% during the period of the warranty, you’ll receive an automatic replacement.
+However, not all car models come with a clearly stated maximum degradation threshold from the manufacturer, so it’s worth checking this detail before making a purchase.

-There are a few simple things you can do to look after battery life, such as avoiding charging beyond 80% or below 20%, which some EVs manage automatically, avoiding frequent rapid-charging and in general keeping your battery cool (a rare benefit of the UK’s climate!).
-As well as assuring information on EV battery tech, Autocar has some great advice on how to look after your EV battery, from how you charge it to how you drive.
+There are a few simple things you can do which will have a significant effect on battery life, such as avoiding charging beyond 80% or below 20%, which some EVs manage automatically.
+It is advised to avoid frequent rapid-charging and in general keeping your battery cool (a rare benefit of the UK’s climate!)

 Recycling electric vehicles